Ajmal Kasab

-Mohammed Ajmal Amir Kasab (13 July 1987 – 21 November 2012) was a Pakistani terrorist and a member of the Islamic terrorist organization Lashkar-e-Taiba through which he took part in the 2008 Mumbai terrorist attacks in Maharashtra, India.
+Muhammad Ajmal Amir Kasab (13 July 1987 – 21 November 2012) was a Pakistani militant and a member of the Islamist militant organization Lashkar-e-Taiba through which he took part in the 2008 Mumbai terrorist attacks in Maharashtra, India.
 Kasab, alongside fellow Lashkar-e-Taiba recruit Ismail Khan, killed 72 people during the attacks, most of them at the Chhatrapati Shivaji Terminus.
-Kasab was the only attacker captured alive by police.
+Kasab was the only attacker who was apprehended alive by the police.

 Kasab was born in Faridkot, Pakistan and left his home in 2005, engaging in petty crime and armed robbery with a friend.
 In late 2007, he and his friend encountered members of Jama'at-ud-Da'wah, the political wing of Lashkar-e-Taiba, distributing pamphlets, and were persuaded to join.

 On 3 May 2010, Kasab was found guilty of 80 offences, including murder, waging war against India, possessing explosives, and other charges.
 On 6 May 2010, he was sentenced to death on four counts and to life imprisonment on five counts.
 Kasab's death sentence was upheld by the Bombay High Court on 21 February 2011.
 The verdict was upheld by the Supreme Court of India on 29 August 2012.
 Kasab was executed by hanging on 21 November 2012 at 7:30 a.m. local time, and subsequently buried within the precincts of Yerwada Central Jail in Pune.
+He was the first person to be executed in India since 2004.

 Early life

-Kasab was born in Faridkot village in the Okara District of Punjab, Pakistan, to Amir Shahban Kasab and Noor Illahi.
+Kasab was born in Faridkot village in the Okara District of Punjab, Pakistan, to Noor Elahi and Muhammad Amir of the Qassab community.
 His father ran a snack cart while his elder brother, Afzal, worked as a labourer in Lahore.
 His elder sister, Rukaiyya Husain, was married and lived in the village.
 A younger sister, Suraiyya, and brother, Munir, lived in Faridkot with their parents.
-The family belongs to the Qassab community.

 Kasab briefly joined his brother in Lahore and then returned to Faridkot.
 He left home after a fight with his father in 2005.
 He had asked for new clothes on Eid al-Fitr, but his father could not provide them, which made him angry.
 He engaged in petty crime with his friend Muzaffar Lal Khan, eventually moving on to armed robbery.
 On 21 December 2007, Eid al-Adha, they were in Rawalpindi trying to buy weapons when they encountered members of Jama'at-ud-Da'wah, the political wing of Lashkar-e-Taiba, distributing pamphlets.
 They decided to sign up for training with the group, ending up at their base camp, Markaz Taiba.